24 Mar 5 types of difficult clients. Do you meet them in your veterinary practice?

 Do not get upset

-Clients show bad behavior usually towards younger doctors.
+Clients show bad behaviour usually towards younger doctors.
 For this reason, it is worth emphasizing the status of each team member or – if we work alone – expect a general respect for our profession.
-If the client wants to visit you and clearly set a border, he will eventually understand that he will have to change the behavior to use your services – “I care very much about you as a client, but your behavior makes me very sad and I feel uncomfortable.
+If the client wants to visit you and clearly set a border, he will eventually understand that he will have to change the behaviour to use your services – “I care very much about you as a client, but your behaviour makes me very sad and I feel uncomfortable.
 If you want us to continue to treat Bob, I am asking for more respect for my work.
 Are you able to do this? “

 The above article “How to deal with difficult customers?” appeared in the magazine Veterinary No. 4/2016.
 [ORIGINAL IN POLISH]

 Author: Natalia Strokowska DVM MRCVS